andreafalletti/hyprland-/Advanced-config.md

 Please use the offset for its intended purpose before asking stupid questions about "fixing" monitors being mirrored.

+Please remember the offset is calculated with the scaled resolution, meaning if you want your 4K monitor with scale 2 to the left of your 1080p one, you'd use the offset `1920x0` for the second screen.

 To disable a monitor, use
 ```
 monitor=name,disable